GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSLS-DRTutorial/ex1_gnirsls_Kband32mm_cmdline.rst

 The DRAGONS data reduction pipeline does not organize the data for you.
 You have to do it.
 However, DRAGONS provides tools to help you with that.

 The first step is to create input file lists.
-The tool "|dataselect|" helps with that.
-It uses Astrodata tags and "|descriptors|" to select the files and send the filenames to a text file that can then be fed to "|reduce|".
+The tool "|dataselect|" helps.
+It uses Astrodata tags and |descriptors| to select the files and send the filenames to a text file that can then be fed to "|reduce|".
 (See the
-|astrodatauser| for information about Astrodata.)
+|astrodatauser| for information about Astrodata and for a list
+of |descriptors|.)

 First, navigate to the ``playground`` directory in the unpacked data package::